 - Preheat the oven to 350 degrees F. In a small bowl, combine the flour, brown sugar, 1/2 teaspoon chai spice mixture, and salt with a fork.
 Add the cold butter and press the mixture together, stirring until a crumb topping has formed.

-- Allow to cool for several minutes before serving.
+Allow to cool for several minutes before slicing and serving.